code-for-coffee/new-scientist-json-api/README.md

-# new-scientist-json-api
+# Unofficial New Scientist JSON API

-Simple JSON API wrapper for New Scientist's XML feeds.
+Simple JSON API wrapper for New Scientist's XML feeds. _All content sourced directly from publically available news feeds; this data has not been changed or modified from the original content creator_.
+This API is for education purposes only.

 ## Requesting an API key